procore/documentation/getting_started/development_environments.md

 - _RFIs_ - a single RFI record
 - _Submittals_ - a single submittal record

-### Using Postman with Your Development Sandbox

-Postman is an API test application and framework you can use to send HTTP requests to Procore API endpoints.
-It allows you to quickly send requests to the Procore API and capture results.
-It is a useful tool for getting started with the Procore API and debugging your application.
-For detailed information on using Postman with a Development Sandbox, see [Exploring the Procore API with Postman]({{ site.url }}{{ site.baseurl }}{% link tools/postman.md %}).

 ## Additional Considerations for Sandbox Environments

 - Each server environment is independent of one another.
 Data created or updated in the monthly sandbox environment does not affect production.